-The Orville Road setback revetment project will protect two miles of Orville Road between Electron Road and 249th Street East near Orting.
-The existing levee and revetment along the Orville Road side of the Puyallup River have been damaged in multiple locations due to the river channel migrating toward Orville Road.
+The Orville Road setback revetment project protects two miles of Orville Road between Electron Road and 249th Street East near Orting.
+The previous levee and revetment along the Orville Road side of the Puyallup River were damaged in multiple locations due to the river channel migrating toward Orville Road.

-Using engineered log jams, the project will construct a new revetment setback from the river to provide protection to Orville Road while allowing the river to reconnect with its floodplain.
+Using engineered log jams, the project constructed a new revetment setback from the river to provide protection to Orville Road while allowing the river to reconnect with its floodplain.

 Benefits of this project include: